St James Court Exhibitors

 Jury Process: The St. James Court Art Show is juried annually in April by 5 individuals.
 These individuals are all from the Kentucky/Indiana region and are connected with art either with their profession or as a community partner.
 The scoring system used is 1 to 7.
 All 3 images are viewed simultaneously.
 No booth shots are needed.
 Invitations to exhibit are issued each year based on scores given at the jury in April.

 Approximately 55% of artist are re-invited each year based on a street jury at the show.
-This street jury is made up of 2 peer jurors and 1 street jury.
+This street jury is made up of a panel of 8 people.
 The scoring is 1–7.

 The Wait List is comprised only of artists who have gone through the current year’s jury process.
 The show reserves the right to accept or reject any new or returning exhibitor.